The Best Cycling Energy Gels and Chews, Reviewed

 If you find fresh fruit too bulky, dried is great too.
 I’m pretty fond of dried apricots and dates.

 What do you eat before your rides?
-What’s your favourite chew or gel?
+What’s your favorite chew or gel?

 Thanks for reading!